Sinomor/delta-shell/README.md

     "height": 0, // filled when 0
     "margin": 10,
     "clipboard": {
-        "max_items": 50 // maximum items in clipboard
+        "max_items": 50, // maximum items in clipboard
-        "image_preview": false // it may works bad
+        "image_preview": false, // it may works bad
     }
   },
   "osd": {